iftheshoefritz/solargraph-rails/README.md

 This is coming soon.

 ## Known issues
-This project is WIP.
+This project is WIP and is unlikely to work on your Rails project out of the box.
 Check out the issues tab and contribute if you are interested.

 ## Installation